Gulab Singh (Uttarakhand politician)

-Gulab Singh is an Indian politician.
+Gulab Singh (1930-2000) was an Indian politician.
 He was a member of Uttar Pradesh Legislative Assembly for eight terms.
 He served as a minister during the congressional government.

 Singh represented Chakrata (Uttarakhand Assembly constituency) and was a member of the Indian National Congress.
-His son Pritam Singh served as the president of the Uttarakhand Congress Party and was a four-term member of the Uttarakhand Legislative Assembly (2002-2007 and 2012-2017).
+His son Pritam Singh served as the president of the Uttarakhand Congress Party and was a four-term member of the Uttarakhand Legislative Assembly (2002-2007 and 2012–2017).